Bundobust

 Advertising

-From quick affordable bites to budget-blowing fine -dining, Leeds really is a city that has it all.
-So, whether you fancy ramen and karaoke, 12-course British-fusion food or some of the tastiest Chinese dishes in the UK, here’s our round up of the very best restaurants in Leeds right now.
+And we’ve truly got it all.
+From quick affordable bites to budget-blowing fine dining, you’ll find pretty much whatever you’re craving in this fabulous city.
+So whether you fancy ramen and karaoke, 12-course British-fusion food or some of the tastiest Chinese dishes in the UK, here’s our round up of the very best restaurants in Leeds right now.

 What is it?
 Leeds’s only Michelin-star place.
 A high-concept, ultra-refined dining spot that stays just the right side of pretentious.